Fiserv/Commerce-Hub/docs/Resources/API-Documents/DaaS/Returns-Optimizer-Service.md

 tags: [carat, commerce-hub, daas, data-as-a-service, enterprise, returns-optimization, returns-optimizer-service, fraud, security, api-reference]
 ---

-# Enhanced Data Service
+# Returns Optimizatoin Service

-Enhanced Data Service (EDS) enables sharing of relevant data between merchants and issuers outside of the authorization flow.
-Issuers leverage the data to make a more informed authorization decision in an attempt to improve authorization rates and reduce fraud.
+Returns Optimization Service (EDS) enables sharing of relevant data between like industry merchants to compare cardholder's likelyhood to return a product.
+Merchants can leverage the data to make a more informed authorization decision in an attempt to reduce refunds.

 ---